-A number of insurance and investment contracts contain a discretionary participation feature (DPF).
+A number of insurance and investment contracts contain a DPF.
 This feature entitles the holder to receive, as a supplement to guaranteed benefits, additional benefits or bonuses:

 - that are likely to be a significant portion of the total contractual benefits; - whose amount or timing is contractually at the discretion of the Group; and - that are based on realised and/or unrealised investment returns on underlying assets held by the Group.